-Elliott Associates sues LME for $456 million over nickel trading halt - HKEX
+Elliott Associates sues LME for $456 million over nickel trading halt -HKEX

 The hedge fund seeks to challenge LME's decision to cancel its trades in nickel contracts executed on or after 00:00 British time on March 8, the filing says.

 The LME suspended activity and cancelled nickel trades on March 8 due to volatility that saw prices double to more than $100,000 a tonne within hours.

-A spate of technical glitches after trading resumed left traders fuming.
+A spate of technical glitches after trading resumed on March 16 left traders fuming.

 Elliot Associates claims the trade cancellation was "unlawful on public law grounds" and "constituted a violation" of its rights, according to the filing.